multitudes/oldmultitudes.github.io/_posts/2019-04-09-Hundred days of Swift.markdown

 #### [Day 86](https://www.hackingwithswift.com/100/86)
 > Back when the original iPad launched Apple showed off one of those “Jony Ive in an infinitely white room” videos, where Jony had this to say: “it’s true: when something exceeds your ability to understand how it works, it sort of becomes magical – and that’s exactly what the iPad is.”

-All motion detection is done with an Apple framework called Core Motion, and most of the work is done by a class called CMMotionManager.
+All motion detection is done with an Apple framework called `Core Motion`, and most of the work is done by a class called `CMMotionManager`.
 Using it here won't require any special user permissions

 ```swift
 var motionManager: CMMotionManager!